C4yz/dev_ops_assigment/README.md

 case specific commands.

-Run the command "npm run client" to only run the client.
+Run the command "npm run build" to build both server and client Wait for the application to build
+Run the commadn "npm run start" to start both the client and server

+If you want to run the test you need another terminal.
-Run the command "npm run server" to only run the server.
+In the first termianl you need to build and start the application In the scond terminal you need to run "npm run test" to run the cypress test application

-To run the test suite run the command "npm run test"